GTmetrix Performance Blog

 Simulate a device around the world

-You can simulate a device in all of our global test regions (Premium Test Locations only available for new PRO plan users).
+You can simulate a device in all of our global test regions (depending on your plan level).

 In addition to monitoring your default Desktop view, we recommend also monitoring for various simulated devices around the world.